 Just as some people have a faster metabolism for food, some bodies break down the hyaluronic acid in fillers more quickly.
 This is a completely natural and individual process that you can’t really control.
 If you’re very active or have a higher metabolic rate, you might find that your fillers metabolize a bit faster than they would for someone else.
 It’s one of the biggest reasons why the longevity of lip fillers can vary so much from person to person.
 Your provider will discuss this with you during your consultation to help set the right expectations for your touch-up schedule.

-Filler Type and Quality
+Why the Type and Quality of Filler Matters

 Not all fillers are created equal.
 While most are made from hyaluronic acid (HA), different brands like Juvéderm and Restylane have unique formulations.
 Some are smoother and more flexible, designed for subtle plumping, while others are thicker and more structured to provide definition and volume.
 These differences in density and cross-linking technology directly impact how long they last.
 A thinner filler might last around six to nine months, while a more robust one can last up to 18 months.
 At Novuskin, we only use premium, FDA-approved fillers and select the perfect type to match your specific goals and anatomy.